DouglasMeloo/real-state-manager/README.md

 * As a user, I want the software to provide clear and informative error messages when I enter invalid data, helping me understand and correct any mistakes.

 ### How to Use
-1. Start the Real Estate Manager:
+1. Start the Real Estate Manager:[Real Estate Manager](https://real-state-manager-08c67701a92f.herokuapp.com/).
      * Launch the software, and it will connect to the real_estate.db database.
 The main menu will be displayed, providing various options.

 2. Add a New Property: